abhayagiri/beginning-our-day/manuscripts/lpp.md

 that modality and give ourselves the opportunity to experience well-being.

-# Mindfulness with Clarity and Discernment
+# Mindfulness With Clarity and Discernment

 ## Luang Por Pasanno